woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway (Part 1).md

 The `ProducerStage` behaves as the context while the dynamic module behaves as the strategy.
 The dynamic module adopts the `Producer` module — which defines two callbacks for managing the overall producer life-cycle.

 To load the module dynamically, the module name is passed to `ProducerStage` as an argument.
 To keep the producer as a single process, we call the `init` function of the module directly when initialising the `ProducerStage`.
-This way, the module will initialise under the newly spawned process rather than spawning an entirely new process.
+This way, the module will initialise under the newly spawned process for `ProducerStage` rather than spawning an entirely new process.

 ```elixir
 @impl true